 My shop foreman use to say "a good ladder diagram can make any technician a superstar".
 Included with this online ford repair manual are helpful pictures that point out component locations as well as tech tips and ladder diagrams to guide you in many common repair operations.

 One of the most convenient aspects is the specifications and wiring diagrams.
 You can get torque specs for almost any bolt on the automobile.
 Plus fluid capacities and maintenance intervals.
 Complete high quality factory wiring diagrams are included.
-This huge amount of information is available to the public for a yearly subscription with no auto renewals.
+This information is available to the public for a yearly subscription with no auto renewals.

 prices are $26.95 for a year or 5-years for $44.95.
 The information in